mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

   This is especially [important for mobile experiences](https://www.youtube.com/watch?v=mLjxXPHuIJo&t=76s).
   We welcome your suggestions!

-If you want to continue to influence our roadmap, you can visit the [MUI Core](https://github.com/mui/material-ui) and [MUI X](https://github.com/mui/mui-x) repositories, open issues, upvote the ones you’re most interested in, or leave your thoughts about anything else you want to be improved.
+If you want to continue to influence our roadmap, you can visit the [MUI Core](https://github.com/mui/material-ui) and [MUI X](https://github.com/mui/mui-x) repositories, open issues, upvote the ones you're most interested in, or leave your thoughts about anything else you want to be improved.
 We'd love to hear from you.

 Thanks again and until the next survey!